minio/docs/source/operations/install-deploy-manage/expand-minio-deployment.rst

 Expansion is Non-Disruptive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adding a new server pool requires restarting *all* MinIO nodes in the
+Adding a new server pool requires restarting *all* MinIO server processes in the
 deployment at around same time.

 .. include:: /includes/common-installation.rst